 Become a Tax Aide Volunteer

 Help senior citizens or low income and disadvantaged citizens in the Anoka County area fill out their income tax, property, or mobile home tax returns.
 Training is provided.
 No prior experience necessary.
-Upcoming training sessions are March 23 or April 6, 2017 from 12:30 - 4:00 PM at the Northtown Library.
-To register for one of the sessions contact Tricia at 763-422-7090.
-Training Session Information
+Training sessions are held in the Spring.
+For more information contact Tricia at 763-324-1661.

 Consider making a difference by driving seniors and veterans to and from medical appointments.

 Invest time with your local food shelf in providing emergency food or clothing to people in need.
 RSVP volunteers serve at ACBC in Anoka, CEAP in Blaine, NACE Inc. in East Bethel and SACA in Columbia Heights.

 Become a Companionship Volunteer

 RSVP volunteers provide companionship for family caregivers.
 Volunteers socialize, play cards, games, share a movie or listen to music with the caregiver's loved one while the caregiver receives respite.

 Share your love of reading and skill-building with others at Metro North Adult Basic Education.
 Tutors receive training to work with adults needing help with basic reading and English as a Second Language.
 Sites located in Blaine, Columbia Heights, and Oak Grove.